longtran921/CS361_S2025/Project 8/Project 8.1/README.md

 All responses are in JSON format.
 Consume the response body directly; no additional wrapping or XML.

-## Placeholder for UML Sequence Diagram

-Include the UML sequence diagram in a separate file (e.g., `sequence_diagram.png` or `AUTH_SEQUENCE.puml`) and reference it below:

 ## Notes

 * Use `application/json` for all requests.